This is so easy and delicious and most will have everything they need to make it on hand. LOVE THAT!

 - In a 4 quart saucepan over medium-high heat saute jalapeno and onion for 1 minute.

-- Blend half the bag of corn with 2 cups milk with an immersion blender, blender, or food processor.
+- Blend half the bag of corn with 2 cups of milk with an immersion blender, blender, or food processor ( I don't always blend the corn, sometimes I leave the corn "chunky" in the soup)

-- Mix water with chicken bouillon, and cornstarch until smooth pour into saucepan.
+- Mix water with chicken bouillon, and cornstarch until smooth and pour into a saucepan.

 - Bring to a low boil then add in remaining corn and cheese and stir and heat thoroughly.